brandorn/star-of-wonder/_posts/music/other/call-me-by-your-name/2017-11-17-call-me-by-your-name.md

 producer:

 images:
-- image: call-me-by-your-name-cover.jpg
+- source: call-me-by-your-name-cover.jpg
-  title: Cover of Call Me By Your Name
+  description: Cover of Call Me By Your Name
 ---